openstreetmap/potlatch2/README.txt

   mxmlc -managers=flash.fonts.AFEFontManager -compiler.debug -compiler.verbose-stacktraces -output=halcyon.swf halcyon.mxml

 Running:

-* Make sure test.yaml and icons/ are in the same directory as halcyon.swf
+* Move everything from the resources/ directory into the same directory as the SWF
-* Open halcyon.swf in your browser
+* Open halcyon.html or potlatch2.html in your browser

 === Some other stuff you might need to know ===